 All believers are commissioned to speak the gospel and that includes women according to Paul in Gal 3:23-29, and Peter when quoting the prophet Joel about the coming of the Holy Spirit in Acts 2:16-21 (Joel 2:28-32).
-The modern structure of pulpit and pews we have today wasn’t exactly the same as back then.
+The modern structure of pulpits and pews we have today wasn’t exactly the same as back then.
 Back then, with the exception of some Messianic Synagogues, believers primarily met in houses and were a part of city-wide and regional networks of small groups.
 They always had to be wary of Roman and Jewish authorities that would have them arrested.
 In some cases, women who were widows and had a big house would host the group and lead in prayer, worship, and such.
-Even in those cases some say a male would have been the spiritual head of the group, but the hostess has authority over her actual household and keeping things organized for the group in general, so there may have been variations.
+Even in those cases, some say a male would have been the spiritual head of the group, but the hostess has authority over her actual household and keeping things organized for the group in general, so there may have been variations.

 In a house meeting, anyone can talk to or pray for another male or female, women aren’t to sit in absolute silence.
 In the second view, it’s more about letting men be the leaders and women helping them in any way possible including speaking with them or for them if necessary.
 As long the men are speaking the truth, the women will speak the truth because the men will lead.
 If the men are false then the women will be false.
-In the third view, women can lead, but they are to be held to be the same accountability standards as any male leader and Paul directly address bad teaching from male leaders like Hymenaeus and Alexander (1 Tim 1:20).
+In the third view, women can lead, but they are to be held to the same accountability standards as any male leader and Paul directly address bad teaching from male leaders like Hymenaeus and Alexander (1 Tim 1:20).

 There are women who have specific jobs and special positions in the 1st-century churches mentioned by Paul, like Junia (Romans 16:7) and Priscilla (Acts 18:26).
 Pheobe and Priscilla are an example of the second interpretation of 1 Timothy 2:12-15.
 Pheobe is called a patroness in Romans 16:2, meaning she was in charge of certain affairs.
 Priscilla and her husband Aquila both ministered to Apollos in Acts 18.
 Even though, 1 Timothy 3:12 talks about deacons and their wives, one can clearly see with Pheobe in Rom 16:1-2, that women functioned as deaconesses.
 1 Tim 3:12 is clearly referring to male deacons who are married, and for them to be respectful husbands.
 This goes in line with the qualifications of male leaders mentioned throughout the whole chapter, which says that married male deacons should follow the example of the proper elders described earlier in the chapter.
 It doesn’t bar single men and women from being deacons.
 Deacon is based on diákonos the Greek word for servant, it’s not a magical term for a church leader, and therefore not explicit to men.
-This shouldn’t be a problem even for someone that believes women should never lead, since deacon just means servant, and everyone is called to serve the kingdom.
+This shouldn’t be a problem even for someone that believes women should never lead as pastors, since deacon just means servant, and everyone is called to serve the kingdom.